Arab Money: Music video

 The music video debuted on BET's 106 & Park on December 2, 2008.
 It is directed by Rik Cordero.
 It features cameos from Rick Ross, Spliff Star, DJ Drama, Jim Jones, Juelz Santana, DJ Khaled, Akon, Gorilla Zoe, Soulja Boy Tell 'Em, N.O.R.E., Lil Wayne, Kardinal Offishall, Ace Hood, Shawty Lo, Paul Wall, E-40, Jadakiss, Swizz Beatz, T-Pain, Wiz Khalifa, Mack Maine, Tyga, Triple C's, Will Smith, Donda West, and many others.

 New York City businessman and philanthropist Ali Naqvi stars as the Arab prince of the music video.
 Ali is actually of Persian and Indian descent.
 Ali, friend of Busta Rhymes, was invited to appear in the music video.
 Ali is Founder and Chairman of MindShare Ventures Group.
 The song makes reference to Yasser Arafat and Al-Waleed bin Talal.

 The music video for the first part of the remix was released on February 25, 2009.
 Just like the original, it was directed by Rik Cordero in front of a green screen.
 T-Pain is not featured in the video, and the chorus is changed back to the original.
-Any Arabic words were not used.
+No Arabic words were used.
 T.I., Birdman, and Cedric the Entertainer make cameo appearances in the video.

 The music video for the second part of the remix was released on February 27, two days after the 1st part of the remix's video.
 Just like the original, it was directed by Rik Cordero in front of a green screen.
 Reek da Villian is not featured in the video.